What is Forensic Accounting?

 A degree in forensic accounting is the perfect option if you have specific career goals.

 On the other hand, keep in mind that forensic accountants can also start off with a general accounting degree and specialize later.
-A top quality degree from a respected university and a CPA license will put you in a great position to start a successful career in a variety of fields including forensic accounting.
+A top-quality degree from a respected university and a CPA license will put you in a great position to start a successful career in a variety of fields including forensic accounting.

-No matter the specialization, a Bachelor’s degree is a significant investment of your time and money in a future career.
+Ultimately, no matter the specialization, a Bachelor’s degree is a significant investment of your time and money in a future career.

 Depending on the school and format, your degree may cost between $5,000 and over $20,000.